Children, Youth & Families

 The 988 Suicide & Crisis Lifeline is a 24/7, free, and confidential service for anyone experiencing mental health-related distress or thoughts of suicide.
 You can access help by calling, texting, or chatting online.

-Call/Text: Dial 988
+Call or Text: Dial 988

 Boys & Girls Clubs of America